-When Tectia ConnectSecure on Windows workstations is used together with Tectia Server for IBM z/OS on mainframe, TN3270 application connections can be tunneled transparently.
+Use Tectia Client on Windows and Tectia Server for IBM z/OS on mainframe to tunnel TN3270 application connections.

 The administrator specifies tunneling rules for the TN3270 application connection(s) that need to be secured.
 Alternatively, it is possible to require that all terminal connections initiated by a certain terminal emulator will be tunneled.